Woodrow Wilson Bridge: Original bridge

 By 1999, the old Wilson Bridge was handling 200,000 vehicles a day, more than 2.6 times the original design capacity.
 The bridge had serious maintenance problems and underwent continuous patchwork maintenance beginning in the 1970s.
 It was completely redecked in 1982 and 1983.

-One of the reasons for the excess traffic was that it was not originally planned to be part of the major north–south I-95, but rather, as part of the circumferential Capital Beltway.
+One of the reasons for the inadequate design was that it was not originally planned to be part of the major north–south I-95, but rather, as part of the circumferential Capital Beltway.
 I-95 was planned to bisect the Capital Beltway with a shorter through-route, extending north from Springfield, Virginia, across the Potomac River, through downtown Washington DC, and the northeastern section of DC, and into Maryland to reconnect with the beltway near College Park, Maryland.
 While the portions in Virginia and in DC south of New York Avenue were built, the remaining segment—designated the Northeast Freeway—was opposed by residents, and construction was canceled in the late 1970s.
-The portion north of Springfield was designated as a spur, I-395.
+The portion north of Springfield was designated as a spur, I-395 (Shirley Highway).
 The eastern half of the Capital Beltway was additionally signed as I‑95.

 Traffic was also boosted by growth in the Washington metropolitan area and increases in suburb-to-suburb commuting.
 Because housing costs in Prince George's County, Maryland, are much lower than in Northern Virginia—which saw enormous job growth in recent decades—tens of thousands of workers commute daily over the bridge, a situation not anticipated when it was constructed.
 After the highway on both sides of the bridge was widened to eight lanes, the six-lane bridge became a daily bottleneck as heavy traffic slowed in order to funnel into fewer lanes.
 Two incidents demonstrated this.
 On November 11, 1987, a snowstorm snarled traffic; many commuters ran out of gas and spent the night in their vehicles on the bridge.
 In November 1998, the bridge was closed for several hours during the afternoon rush hour when Ivin L. Pointer engaged police in a seven-hour standoff, creating 20 mi traffic backups.
 (Pointer jumped off the bridge, but survived the fall.)